jundalisay/spblist/content/en/research/ibn-khaldun/muqaddimah/chapter-2/part-13.md

 The Torah writes:

+{{< q a="Torah" >}}
-"God, your Lord, is powerful and jealous, visiting the sins of the fathers upon the children unto the third and the fourth generations."
+God, your Lord, is powerful and jealous, visiting the sins of the fathers upon the children unto the third and the fourth generations."
+{{< /q >}}

 This shows that four generations in one lineage are the limit in extent of ancestral prestige.

 The Kitab al-Aghani reports, in the story of 'Uwayf al-Qawafi, that Khosraw asked an-Nu'man whether there was among the Arabs a tribe that was nobler than other tribes.

-When the answer was yes, he asked= "How does such greater nobility show itself?"
+When the answer was yes, he asked: "How does such greater nobility show itself?"

+An-Nu'man replied:

-An-Nu'man replied: "(In cases of men) with three successive ancestors who were leaders, and where the fourth generation, then, was perfect.
+"(In cases of men) with three successive ancestors who were leaders, and where the fourth generation, then, was perfect.
 The 'house' thus belongs to his tribe."

 He looked for such people and found that the only ones that fulfilled the condition were the family of Hudhayfah b.
 Badr al-Fazari, the house of Qays; the family of Hajib b.
 Zurarah, the house of Tamim; the family of Dhu1-Jaddayn, the house of Shayban; and the family of al-Ash'ath b.
 Qays, of the Kindah.